PM Lee Hsien Loong at NUSS 60th anniversary Lecture

-Transcript of Speech by Prime Minister Lee Hsien Loong at NUSS 60th anniversary lecture on 3 Oct 2014 at the University Cultural Centre
+Speech by Prime Minister Lee Hsien Loong at the NUSS 60th anniversary lecture on 3 October 2014 at the University Cultural Centre.

 Mr David Ho, President of the NUSS

 Mr Chandra Mohan, Organising Chairperson of this evenings’ event

 Professor Tan Chorh Chuan, President of the University

 My theme tonight is “Singapore in Transition – the Next Phase”.
 We are now at an inflexion point, changing gears, changing pace.
 We need not only to navigate the eddies and the currents from moment to moment.
 But we also have to keep in mind some basic principles which will help us to maintain our sense of direction, our momentum and our purpose.